Ultimate guide: How to register a company in Singapore

 5 minute read

-Want to register your company in Singapore?
+Want to register company in Singapore?
 This guide contains key facts on opening a company and doing business in Singapore – the requirements, procedures, and timelines.

 How to start a business in Singapore?

 To start a business in Singapore, you need to:

 2. Register your company with the Singapore Company Regulator ACRA

 ACRA refers to The Accounting and Corporate Regulatory Authority which is a statutory board under the Ministry of Finance of the Singapore Government.
 ACRA is the national regulator of business entities, public accountants and corporate service providers in Singapore.

 How long does it take to register a Singapore Company?

 The timeline needed to register a new company can vary from a few hours to days.
 When working with a company secretary the timeframe is primarily determined by how quickly each shareholder and director can send to the company secretary their personal documentation for verification such as a proof of identification and residential address.

 How much it cost to register company in Singapore?

 At Sleek we can help register your company for FREE when you subscribe to our company secretary services package.
 If you decide to register yourself directly then the company registration fee is S$300 and the the purchase of your company name is S$15.
 When we help you to register not only will we absorb your incorporation fee but our team will also help you to prepare many other documentation your company will need.